 Selective Estrogen Receptor Modulators - SERMs

 Selective Estrogen Receptor Modulators (SERMs) are chemical compounds that act on the estrogen receptors in the body.
-They have different effects on different tissue so they may block estrogen’s action in breast cells and activate estrogen’s action in other cells such as uterine or bone cells.
-As drugs, SERMs are used to treat cancer, osteoporosis, menopause symptoms and halted ovulation among other things.
+They can have different effects on different tissues so they may block estrogen’s action in breast cells and activate estrogen’s action in other cells such as uterine or bone cells.
+Physiologically SERMs can act as either estrogen agonists or estrogen antagonists.
+As drugs, SERMs are used to treat cancer, osteoporosis, menopause symptoms and halted ovulation.
 They can prevent the growth of estrogen-sensitive cancer cells by taking the place of the estrogen in the receptors so the estrogen cannot enter.

-In bone, estrogen receptors ERα and ERβ are present in the cells - osteoblastes, osteocytes, and condrocytes - of the growth plate cartilage.
+In bone, estrogen receptors ERa and ERß are present in the cells - osteoblastes, osteocytes, and condrocytes - of the growth plate cartilage.

 The first SERM in wide clinical use was tamoxifen.
 It was originally developed as a contraceptive because of its anti-estrogen effects, but proved not useful for birth control.
 In 1977 the Federal Drug Administration (FDA) approved its use for advanced breast cancer, because in tests and clinical trials it proved to deprive the cancer cells of estrogen.
 It was also successful in prolonging the survival rate for women who had had breast cancer surgery as well as lymph cancer that was less advanced.
 Tamoxifen was approved for both breast cancer surgery adjuvant chemotherapy and for lymph cancer in 1980.

 Bazedoxifene (http://www.ncbi.nlm.nih.gov/pubmed/21187592) has been approved for osteoporosis treatment in Europe and Japan.
 It is expected to be approved in the US and will be sold as a daily pill under the brand name Viviant.
+Tests show it is relatively safe.
+A pill called Duavee is a combination of bazedoxifene and conjugated estrogens used to treat the effects of menopause.
 The SERM Lasofoxifene is also used in Europe by not approved in the US and its maker, Pfizer, does not appear to be pushing for approval any more.
+Tests had shown it was as effective as raloxifene in firming up bones as well as reducing the risk of breat cancer and vaginal atrophy.

 The possible side effects of SERMs include blood clots, endometrial cancer and stroke.
 If there is any history of stroke or blood clots or if the patient smokes, the doctor should be informed immediately.
 The side effects most often seen are hot flashes, vaginal discharge, fatigue, mood swings, low libido and night sweats, but there are other less common side effects including endometrial thickening (or hyperplasia), risk of uterine cancer, dizziness, severe headaches and chest pain.